Mary Fletcher (preacher): Legacy

 The Fletcher family held a prominent position at the church in Madeley for three generations.
 Reports have shown that the churches at Madeley were more popular than those in neighbouring regions even as late as 1851, 36 years after Fletcher's death.

-Mary Fletcher's biography was reprinted tenty times in the 50 years after her death and Mary Tooth also wrote a 'Letter to the inhabitants of Madeley on the death of Mary Fletcher in 1825.
+Mary Fletcher's biography was republished in twenty editions in the 50 years after her death and Mary Tooth also wrote a 'Letter to the inhabitants of Madeley on the death of Mary Fletcher in 1825.
 In addition she continued her work.
 Mary Fletcher's converts now had children and grandchildren and Tooth took on the role of being their spiritual guide.
 In May 1816 she had moved into a new home near the vicarage and in an upper room she created a public meeting place.
 She had the communion table from the church and a clock from Fletcher's old home and Madeley became a destination for modern pilgrims.

 In 1895 Agnes Cotton opened a home for girls in Leytonstone.
 Cotton purchased what had been The Cedars.
 She renamed the house as The Pastures, and in time opened a larger home on the same site.